The Art of Eye Maintenance

 Unless we’re having a really bad spelling day, there’s no ‘i’ in beauty.
 But there’s certainly a lot of beauty in the eye.
 Studies show that our eyes are the first thing someone looks at when measuring how attractive we are, whether they can trust us, or want us as a mate.

-Putting aside for one moment any thoughts about just how shallow that makes us, what this small truth says is this: if we care about how we look and how others see us, as well as our general eye health, then we need to take care of our eyes, inside and out.
+It might seem a little shallow, but if we care about how we look and how others see us, as well as our general eye health, then we need to take care of our eyes, inside and out.

 Let’s break it down.